 - In accordance with the strategic development strategy for the district, the application site is unallocated in the Local Plan and provides a sustainable location for residential development.
-The provision of 78 market dwellings, at a time when the Council can not demonstrate an adequate supply of housing, weighs substantially in favour of the development.
+The provision of 78 market dwellings, at a time when the Council cannot demonstrate an adequate supply of housing, weighs substantially in favour of the development.
 Whilst regrettable, the lack of viability in this case has been demonstrated through a rigorous assessment by independent external experts so the absence of affordable housing has been justified in accordance with policy.
-Other benefits arising from the development include modest improvements to the pedestrian route between Watery Lane and towards Rylands Park along Torrisholme Road, a new formal access between the site and Barley Cop Wood (enabling existing and future residents to enjoy the open space on and off site), the provision of employment and upskilling through the construction phases and the knock-on effect to the supply chain (securing short-term economic benefits) as well as appropriate maintenance and management of the landscaped areas. - Subject to the applicant evidencing a realistic biodiversity net gain across the site, the main issues weighing against the proposal relate to the localised landscape impacts and poor design arising from the access arrangements and the resultant conflict with the policies DM46 and DM29 (and the corresponding sections of the NPPF).
+Other benefits arising from the development include modest improvements to the pedestrian route between Watery Lane and towards Rylands Park along Torrisholme Road, a new formal access between the site and Barley Cop Wood (enabling existing and future residents to enjoy the open space on and off site), the provision of employment and upskilling through the construction phases and the knock-on effect to the supply chain (securing short-term economic benefits) as well as appropriate maintenance and management of existing and proposed landscape features. - Subject to the applicant evidencing a meaningful biodiversity net gain across the site, the main issues weighing against the proposal relate to the localised landscape impacts and poor design arising from the access arrangements and the resultant conflict with the policies DM46 and DM29 (and the corresponding sections of the NPPF).
 This harm is afforded moderate weight.
-The proposal also results in the fragmentation of habitat and loss of ecological corridors, the provision of nonconventional amenity greenspace and the lack of and outdoors sports contribution (though the viability evidence would prohibit this in any case).
+The proposal also results in the fragmentation of on-site habitat and loss of ecological corridors, the provision of non-conventional amenity greenspace and the lack of an outdoors sports contribution (though the viability evidence would prohibit this in any case).
 These negative effects are afforded some weight.
-The adverse effects arising from the construction phases of the development can be minimised through mitigation and are temporary and therefore is afforded only limited weight in the planning balance. - 6.3 The case is very finely balanced.
-Whilst there are clear adverse impacts arising from the development and a degree of conflict with some policies within the Development Plan, these impacts (alone and in combination) are not considered to significantly and demonstrably outweigh the benefits of the proposal (namely, housing), when assessed against the policies of the Framework taken as a whole (the presumption in favour of sustainable development).
+The adverse effects arising from the construction phases of the development can be minimised through mitigation and are temporary and therefore is afforded only limited weight in the planning balance.

+The case is very finely balanced.
+Whilst there are clear adverse impacts arising from the development and identified conflict with some policies within the Development Plan, these impacts (alone and in combination) are not considered to significantly and demonstrably outweigh the benefits of the proposal (namely, housing), when assessed against the policies of the Framework taken as a whole (the presumption in favour of sustainable development).
 For this reason, the Planning Regulatory Committee are recommended to support the application.

-That Planning Permission BE GRANTED subject to a s106 legal agreement to secure:
+Subject to the achieving a net gain in biodiversity (TBC), that Planning Permission BE GRANTED subject to a s106 legal agreement to secure:

 - Provision of Equipped Play Area;

 - Provision of Amenity Greenspace;

 - Setting up of Management Company;

-- Management and Maintenance of all landscaping, unadopted roads, lighting and drainage infrastructure and on-site open space; - Viability review mechanism (TBC).
+- Management and Maintenance of all landscaping, unadopted roads, lighting and drainage infrastructure and on-site open space;

+- Viability review mechanism (TBC).